ironmansoftware/universal-kitchen-sink/README.md

-# PowerShell Universal Kitchen Sink
+﻿# PowerShell Universal Kitchen Sink

 A PowerShell Universal repository will all features configured.

-## what is the Kitchen Sink?
+## What is the Kitchen Sink?

 - Repository of PowerShell scripts that configure all features of PowerShell Universal
 - Used for demo and testing purposes